220705-UTA-NET/CampbellK/project_0/agenda.md

     2. Current monthly expenditure & how much we have left to spend

-    3. Grab all expenses by a particular category
+    3. Add other endpoints

-    4. Simple auth (fail to login, shut down), transactions only with given name;
+        - Grab all expenses by a particular category

     5. Add unit testing for endpoints